hashchange/backbone.select/readme.md

 ### SingleSelect Events

 The events listed below are triggered by the SingleSelect based on changes in selection.
-Events can be prevented from firing when Backbone.Picky methods are called with the `silent` option, as in `myCol.select(myModel, {silent: true})`.
+Events can be prevented from firing when Backbone.Select methods are called with the `silent` option, as in `myCol.select(myModel, {silent: true})`.

 Event handlers with standard names are invoked automatically.
 Standard names are